Sport in India

 India's diverse culture and people have influenced the wide variety of sports, with indigenous sports such as fighter kite and boat racing being popular in some regions.
-Other indigenous sports include chess, kho kho, polo and snooker, subject to location.
+Other indigenous or India-originated sports include chess, kho-kho, polo, and snooker, with popularity varying by region.
 Water sports, like scuba diving, boating, surfing, and kiteboarding, frequently appear in coastal areas.
-Professional wrestling and mixed martial arts (MMA) are popular among young audiences, with some Indian wrestlers achieving international success.
-India has hosted the Cricket World Cup three times and won it twice.
+Professional wrestling and mixed martial arts are popular among young audiences, with Indian wrestlers achieving international success.
+India has hosted the Men's and Women's Cricket World Cup many times.
 (Note: India national cricket team also have won the inaugural 2007 ICC World Twenty20 world cup once and hosted it once in 2016.)
-Field hockey is India's most successful sport at the Olympics, with the Indian men's team winning thirteen Olympic medals—eight of which were gold.
 Although it is not considered a professional sport, cycling is a recreational activity and exercise in India.

-Domestic professional commercial sports leagues in the country including Indian Premier League (Cricket) Women's Premier League (Cricket), Indian Super League (Football), I-League (Football), Indian Women's League (Football), Pro Kabbadi (Kabbadi), Hockey India League (Hockey), Premier Badminton League (Badminton), Ultimate Table Tennis League (Table Tennis), Premier Handball League (Handball), Prime Volleyball League (Volleyball) and Ultimate Kho Kho (Kho–Kho).
+Domestic professional commercial sports leagues in the country including Indian Premier League (Cricket), Women's Premier League (Cricket), Indian Super League (Football), Indian Football League (Football), Indian Women's League (Football), Pro Kabaddi (Kabaddi), Tennis Premier League (Tennis), Hockey India League (Hockey), Premier Badminton League (Badminton), Ultimate Table Tennis League (Table Tennis), Premier Handball League (Handball), Prime Volleyball League (Volleyball) and Ultimate Kho Kho (Kho–Kho).
 The major international sporting events that are annually organised in India include the Indian Open (Golf), India Open (Badminton), and India Open (Table Tennis).
-Kabaddi, an indigenous sport, is widely regarded as one of the fastest growing sports in India, following the launch of the Indian domestic Pro Kabaddi League.
+Since the launch of the Pro Kabaddi League, kabaddi has become one of India's fastest-growing sports.
 The sport has garnered substantial television viewership, contributing to its popularity and elevating its monetary value.
 Women's sports have also grown in India, with professional leagues including the Women's Premier League and Women's Kabaddi League.

-India has hosted several international sporting events, including editions of the Asian Games, South Asian Games; the 2010 Commonwealth Games; and six Men's and four Women's cricket world championships.
-India has hosted four editions of the SAFF Championship; SAFF Women's Championship in 2016, and one junior FIFA World Cup world for each gender in football(2017 FIFA U-17 World Cup and 2022 FIFA U-17 Women's World Cup).
-India will host the 2025 Women's World Cup, (Note: Sri Lanka will co-host the 2026 T20 world cup with India.) the 2026 T20 and the 2031 ODI Cricket World Cup.
+India has hosted several international sporting events, including two editions of the Asian Games, three editions of the South Asian Games, the 2008 Commonwealth Youth Games, the 2010 Commonwealth Games, and seven men's and five women's cricket world championships.
+India has hosted four editions of the SAFF Championship, the SAFF Women's Championship in 2016, two editions of the AFC Women's Asian Cup in 1980 and 2022, and one junior FIFA World Cup world for each gender in football (2017 FIFA U-17 World Cup and 2022 FIFA U-17 Women's World Cup).
+India (Note: Sri Lanka will co-host the 2026 T20 world cup with India.) is set to host the 2030 Commonwealth Games and the 2031 Cricket World Cup.
 (Note: 2031 ICC world cup is scheduled to take place in India.
 Bangladesh will serve as co-host.)